openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 .. _Create a Timed or Proctored Exam:

 =================================
-Create a Timed or Proctored Exam
+Create a Proctored Exam
 =================================

-To create an exam that has a time limit for completion or that is a proctored exam, follow these steps.
+To create an exam that includes online proctoring, follow these steps.

-.. note:: Proctored exams are always also timed exams.
+.. note:: Proctored exams are always timed exams.

 #.
 In Studio, in your course outline, add a subsection for your exam.